agormp/phylotreelib/README.md

 ## Using phylotreelib

-The main idea is to construct a treefile object from text (e.g., obtained by reading a NEXUS or Newick treefile).
-Treefile objects contain Tree objects, and can be iterated over.
-Tree objects have a number of methods that can be used to analyze or alter the tree in question.
+Typically, phylotreelib will be used for analysing one or more trees that have been read from a textfile.
+This is done by first constructing a Nexus or Newick treefile object (by providing a file name), and then retrieving Tree objects from this treefile object.
+Tree objects then have a number of methods that can be used to analyse or alter the tree in question.

 ### Constructing treefile objects

-Typically, treefile objects are constructed by reading a textfile containing a NEXUS or Newick format description of a tree.
-This is done as follows:
+Treefile objects are constructed by providing the name of a properly formatted textfile to either the Newicktreefile or Nexustreefile constructors:

 Newick files:
 ```